Land Use Victoria

 In Victoria's 2017/18 Budget, the Government announced that it would undertake a scoping study to investigate options for divesting or long-term outsourcing of the land titles registry functions.
 The study was aimed at identifying options for improving customer service and increasing investment in technology, while protecting data security and access rights.

-On 23 May 2018, the Victorian Legislative Council announced that the Standing Committee on Environment and Planning will undertake an inquiry into the proposed long-term lease of the land titles and registry functions of Land Use Victoria.
-Submissions into the inquiry close on 22 June 2018.
-The reporting date for the inquiry is 7 August 2018.
-Once the report is tabled in Parliament, the Government is required to respond within six months.
+On 23 May 2018, the Victorian Legislative Council announced that the Standing Committee on Environment and Planning would undertake an inquiry into the proposed long-term lease of the land titles and registry functions of Land Use Victoria.
+Submissions into the inquiry closed on 22 June 2018.
+The Committee released its report on 8 August 2018.